christophrumpel/christophrumpel.github.io/_posts/2015-05-06-clean-up-your-commits-for-a-pull-request.md

 pick 3491879 add test
 pick 3fedbd5 fix typo

-# instructions left out here
+# Commands:
+# p, pick = use commit
+# r, reword = use commit, but edit the commit message
+# e, edit = use commit, but stop for amending
+# s, squash = use commit, but meld into previous commit
+# f, fixup = like "squash", but discard this commit's log message
+# x, exec = run command (the rest of the line) using shell
 {% endhighlight startinline %}

 We are interested in the `squash` command wich will "..use commit, but meld into previous commit..".
 Let's switch it with the `pick` command for our last two commits.
-This means we'd like to keep all the changes, but meld them together under the first commit message.
+(You can just write "s" instead of squash too) This means we'd like to keep all the changes, but meld them together under the first commit message.

 {% highlight PowerShell startinline %}